Bridge Of Orchy 10K

 Bridge of Orchy, United Kingdom • 1 Nov 2026

-The race starts with a relatively flat road section that runs past Loch Tulla on the right and opens up to the hills of the Black Mount Estate.
-Runners pass the Inveroran Hotel and head to the Victoria Car Park turning point.
-The route returns toward the Inveroran Hotel, then takes a sharp right onto the trail section of the West Highland Way and climbs before a final 2 km descent.
-The finish line is reached after crossing the Bridge of Orchy, with views of Beinn Achaladair, Beinn an Dothaidh and Beinn Dorain.
+The route starts with a relatively flat road section passing Loch Tulla on the right and the Black Mount Estate opening out ahead.
+Runners pass the Inveroran Hotel and reach the Victoria Car Park turning point.
+The return leg follows the West Highland Way trail up the hill, then finishes with a roughly 2 km descent over the Bridge of Orchy with views of Beinn Achaladair, Beinn an Dothaidh and Beinn Dorain.

-Entry information includes a race fee of £20 or £23 plus a booking fee.
-The event is electronically chip timed and results are available immediately on crossing the finish line.
-A 50% refund, minus the booking fee, is available if entry is cancelled more than six weeks before the race; no refunds are issued after that cut off except in exceptional circumstances.
-The minimum age is 17 years on race day.
-The event is a ScottishAthletics licensed race and entry is limited to 125 runners with a wait list.
-Registration and toilets are inside the Bridge of Orchy Hotel.
+Race fee is £20 or £23 plus a booking fee.
+Refunds of 50% minus the booking fee are available for cancellations made more than six weeks before the race; no refunds after that cutoff except in exceptional circumstances.
+Prize awards include champagne for the first male and female finishers and BOO10K drinks coasters for all runners.
+Registration and toilets are located inside the Bridge of Orchy Hotel.
 Visit the organization's website for the most recent information.

 Race information